sergiodl-ubi/calculator-bugsimulator/README.md

 # Calculator
 > Introducing a versatile mobile calculator app for seamless mathematical operations.
 From basic arithmetic to advanced functions, effortlessly calculate sums, substractions, multiplies, divisions, percentages, and more.
 A user-friendly interface ensures quick and accurate computations on the go.

+Sergio De Leon: This fork can switch on and off delays on input to simulate a slow response application and unresponsive buttons to simulate a touchscreen with intermittent low sensitivity.
+These features are for the intention of testing and identifying frustration on UX incidents in a controlled environment.

 ## Features
 - Sum : Addition calculation functionality for quick arithmetic operations.
 - Subtract : Perform subtraction with ease for precise numerical results.